-15 The idea of treating must in deduction contexts as a different flavor from epistemic modality is already present in Giannakidou & Mari 2016, who build on Giannakidou 1999.
-They argue that the must appearing in deductions is alethic (i.e., logical or root necessity).
+14 A precursor to the idea of deductive must can be found in Giannakidou & Mari (2016), who build on Giannakidou (1999).
+They argue that the must appearing in deductions is alethic (i.e. logical or root necessity).
 It quantifies over all possibilities and says that φ holds in all of them.
-However, the uses of must in the deduction contexts in (18) through (20) do not seem to quantify over all possible worlds, rather just the subset produced by conjoining the premisses, as I have argued.
-Moreover, it is not clear under this view why alethic must can be used by Phil and Billy in deduction contexts, but not in the contexts from Section 2.
-That is, why can't Phil or Billy just
+However, it does not seem that the uses of must in the deduction contexts in (18) through (20) quantify over all possible worlds, rather just the subset produced by conjoining the premisses, as I have argued.
+Moreover, it is not clear under this view why alethic must can be used by Phil and Billy in deduction contexts, but not in the contexts from section 2.
+That is, why can't Phil or Billy just choose to use alethic rather than epistemic must in the contexts in section 2?
+These considerations led me to propose the analysis of deductive must in the main text.

-Given that languages sometimes employ particular lexical items for particular flavors of modality (e.g., allowed is a deontic but not an epistemic possibility modal), further evidence for the existence of deductive must can be found in lexical items that are used in deduction contexts, but not canonical contexts of epistemic modality.
-For example, in Iberian Spanish the modal debe de is preferred for typical examples of epistemic must like those in Section 2, while tiene que is preferred in deduction contexts.
+of epistemic modality.
+For example, in Iberian Spanish the modal debe de is preferred for typical examples of epistemic must like those in section 2, while tiene que is preferred in deduction contexts.
 Here are two examples:

 - (21) Hillary is in her office and sees falling rain out the window.
 She received an e-mail that morning saying that a hollywood movie would be filmed outside that day, and that if it didn't rain they would be making fake rain, though the fake rain isn't supposed to start until 5 pm.
-Hillary looks at the clock, which reads 4:50 pm. - a. debe de estar lloviendo must of be raining 'It must be raining.' - b. #tiene que estar lloviendo has to be raining 'It must be raining.' - (22) Billy from (3) cannot felicitously say upon seeing rain, "It must be raining."
+Hillary looks at the clock, which reads 4:50 pm. - a. debe de estar lloviendo must of be raining "It must be raining." - b. #tiene que estar lloviendo has to be raining "It must be raining." - (22) Billy from (3) cannot felicitously say upon seeing rain, "It must be raining."
 But suppose she is talking to her sister on the phone, and her sister has denied that it could be raining and has demanded repeatedly that Billy explain how she knows for sure that it is raining.
-At her wits' end, Billy says: - a. #entonces debe de estar lloviendo then must of be raining 'Therefore, it must be raining.' - b. entonces tiene que estar lloviendo then has to be raining 'Therefore, it must be raining.'
+At her wits' end, Billy says: - a. #entonces debe de estar lloviendo then must of be raining "Therefore, it must be raining." - b. entonces tiene que estar lloviendo then has to be raining "Therefore, it must be raining."

-A reviewer for $Semantics \, \mathcal{C} \, Pragmatics$ has drawn my attention to similar facts in Portuguese discussed in Marques 2016:
+A reviewer for Semantics & Pragmatics has drawn my attention to similar facts in Portuguese discussed in Marques 2016:

-(23) The ball is in A, B, or C.

-It is neither in A nor in B.

-a. #Deve estar em C.

-must be in C
+- (23) The ball is in A, B, or C. It is neither in A nor in B.a. #Deve estar em C. - must be in C "It must be in C." - b.
+Tem de estar em C. has to be in C "It must be in C."